 In patients with TOF undergoing PVR, normalization of RV parameters was most likely to occur when preoperative RVESV was <80 ml/m2.
 Patients with preoperative RVESV of >95 ml/m2 were at increased risk for suboptimal postoperative CMR imaging parameters as well as adverse clinical events.

 Controversy remains as to the optimal indications for PVR in patients with TOF.
 It has been previously reported that ventricles which have dilated to >160 ml/m2 will not remodel to normal size (<108 ml/m2) after PVR.
 This study importantly includes clinical outcomes in addition to postoperative CMR parameters.
 This study showed ESV measures to be more useful than EDV measures in predicting postoperative CMR imaging values and clinical outcomes.
 The study supports intervention for a dilating RV prior to reaching an ESV of 80-95 ml/m2.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Valvular Heart Disease, SCD/Ventricular Arrhythmias, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Imaging, Acute Heart Failure, Magnetic Resonance Imaging
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Valvular Heart Disease, SCD/Ventricular Arrhythmias, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, Acute Heart Failure, Magnetic Resonance Imaging

 Keywords: Heart Defects, Congenital, Heart Failure, Hemodynamics, Magnetic Resonance Imaging, Pulmonary Valve Insufficiency, Tachycardia, Ventricular, Tetralogy of Fallot, Ventricular Function, Right